alexpineda/titan-reactor/CREATING_PLUGINS.md

 **replay.commands**
 Enables access to replay commands in the *onFrame()* hook.

+## Additional Information
-## README.md
+### README.md

-By including a README.md Titan Reactor will include a Readme tab in the config window.
+By including a README.md Titan Reactor will include a Readme tab in the users configuration window.

-## Deprecating Your Plugin
+### Deprecating Your Plugin

-If you wish to decommission your plugin you may mark a release as deprecated by adding deprecated to the keywords in `package.json`:
+If you wish to decommission your plugin you may mark a release as deprecated by adding `deprecated` to the keywords in `package.json`.

-## Publishing Your Plugin
+### Publishing Your Plugin

 In order to make your plugin available to others, simply publish your package to `npm` and ensure you have `titan-reactor-plugin` in keywords.
 If you'd like to publish under the official **@titan-reactor-plugins** scope please see the [Titan Reactor Plugins](https://github.com/imbateam-gg/titan-reactor-community) repository.